Lucyjpjones/lj-fscr/testing.md

 <img src="readme/media/us-8.png">

 - The delete function has a confirmation modal which gives an extra step for users to consider their action.
+- I also added the option for the site owner to delete a comment manually, allowing anything inappropriate to be removed quickly.

 <img src="readme/media/us-88.png">